decision-labs/geobase-tutorial-duckdb-ui-public/README.md

 - **DuckDB**: For local data processing and analysis
 - **MotherDuck**: For cloud-based data storage and collaboration
-- **GeoBase**: For geospatial data visualization and vector tile serving
+- **Geobase**: For geospatial data visualization and vector tile serving
 - **MapLibre GL JS**: For interactive map rendering
 - **Chart.js**: For statistical visualizations

 ## 📊 Dataset

-The application visualizes London's Cardiovascular Disease Prevalence data, which is part of the eMOTIONAL Cities project (funded by the European Union's Horizon 2020 research and innovation programme).
+This application visualizes London's Cardiovascular Disease Prevalence data from the eMOTIONAL Cities project (funded by the European Union's Horizon 2020 research and innovation programme).
 The data shows the weighted prevalence (WPREV) of cardiovascular disease across London using H3 hexagonal grid cells.

+Data source attribution: eMOTIONAL Cities project, funded by the European Union's Horizon 2020 research and innovation programme.

 ## 🏗️ Project Structure